Mr. Wrong

+Mr. Wrong is a 1996 American romantic black comedy film starring Ellen DeGeneres in her film debut and Bill Pullman, and produced by Touchstone Pictures and Mandeville Films.
+It was released on February 16, 1996, by Buena Vista Pictures Distribution.
+The film's story follows the misadventures of a woman who realizes her fiancé is a mentally disturbed criminal.

-Mr. Wrong is a 1996 American romantic black comedy film starring Ellen DeGeneres and Bill Pullman.
-It was a critical failure and box office bomb.
-DeGeneres used to mention it occasionally in her talk show, The Ellen DeGeneres Show, poking fun at the disastrous reception of her major film debut.
-As of 2023, it remains her first and last film as lead actor in a live action film.
+Mr. Wrong was a critical failure and box office bomb, being lambasted by critics.
+DeGeneres used to mention the film occasionally on her talk show, poking fun at the disastrous reception.
+As of 2025, it remains her first and only film as lead actress in a live-action film.

-Plot summary
+Plot

-The film begins with Martha Alston (DeGeneres) in a wedding gown incarcerated in a Mexican prison.
+The film begins with Martha Alston in a wedding gown incarcerated in a Mexican prison.
 The investigators call her Mrs. Crawford and listen to her explain why she committed murder on her wedding day.

 Some months earlier, Martha attends her younger sister's wedding.
 Afterwards, Martha is pestered by her overbearing parents about when she will get married herself being 31 years old with her biological clock ticking.
 Martha works as an associate producer for a local TV talk show in San Diego.
-She rejects an offer of going out on a date with a younger co-worker, named Walter (John Livingston).
+She rejects an offer of going out on a date with a younger co-worker, named Walter.
 Disappointed by her dull Valentine's Day blind date, she goes home to sulk in front of the TV, where, inundated by romantic imagery, she is prompted to get out of the house.

 Martha goes to a bar where she drops her quarter in front of the jukebox.
 She bends down to get it when a man shows up and selects the same song she would have chosen.
-He is Whitman Crawford (Pullman), and they instantly hit it off.
+He is Whitman Crawford, and they instantly hit it off.
 They go back to his house and have sex.
 He says he's a poet and an investor, and has money.
 He reads her one of his poems.